wentings/hw05-road-generation/README.md

 ## 2D Maps
 I generated terrains using an fbm function that calculates the elevation of the land.
 The two possible views for looking at terrain elevation and simply land vs. water are colored appropriately using the height calculated.
+The lighter colors represents higher elevation.
 I generated the population density map using perlin noise, and I checked if the position is on land.
-If it's in the water or its height is below 0.35, the population density is automatically set to 0.
+If it's in the water or its height is below 0.4, the population density is automatically set to 0.
+The lighter red color represents higher density.

 ## New Pseudo L-System Classes
 I mostly revised the L-system classes from the past homework.
 This time, I started the seed in a random position on the plane.
 The